pennersr/django-allauth/README.rst

     <a href="{% provider_login_url "twitter" process="connect" %}">Connect a Twitter account</a>

+Furthermore, you can pass along an `action` parameter with value `reauthenticate` to indicate that you want the user to be re-prompted for authentication even if he already signed in before.
+For now, this is supported by Facebook, Google and Twitter only.

 For easy access to the social accounts for a user::

     {% get_social_accounts user as accounts %}